-For CS/MIS application, the most important security aspects that must be covered are identification and authentication.
+For CS/MIS2 application, the most important security aspects that must be covered are identification and authentication.
 These are needed for functional and data access control and for logging purposes.
 Since the communication is HTTP based, the communication system described here inherits the security properties and possibilities of HTTP.
 The current recommended version is HTTP/1.1, which offers two authentication schemes.

 The first scheme is called the “Basic” authentication scheme.
 The second scheme is the so-called “Digest” authentication scheme.
 The latter digest-based scheme, as described in RFC-2069, is safer.